 The Bible says in Psalms 50:8-14, “I will not reprove thee for thy sacrifices or thy burnt offerings, to have been continually before me.
 I will take no bullock out of thy house, nor he goats out of thy folds.
 For every beast of the forest is mine, and the cattle upon a thousand hills.
 I know all the fowls of the mountains: and the wild beasts of the field are mine.
 If I were hungry, I would not tell thee: for the world is mine, and the fulness thereof.
 Will I eat the flesh of bulls, or drink the blood of goats?
 Offer unto God thanksgiving; and pay thy vows unto the most High:” The sacrifices mentioned by God in verse eight were commanded in the law for the Israelites to always offer.
 They offered probably thousands of sacrifices daily.
 The sacrifices were part of their religious rituals and observances.
 It would be easy for someone to look at all the sacrifices of animals that were constantly being given, and to say, “We sure are doing a great job of serving God.”
 What God is saying in verses eight through thirteen is that the sacrifices were not that important.
 God already owns all the animals.
 God owns everything.
 We cannot give Him anything that He does not already have.
 Verse fourteen tells us two of the things that God wants from us.
 He wants “thanksgiving.”
 Since God owns everything, He wants us to recognize all of His many gifts to us: the love, the opportunity, the freedom, and most of all the sacrifice that He made for us when He sent His Son to die on the cross for our sins.
 God also wants us to pay our “vows.”
 A vow is when you promise to do something for God.
 Many people promise to start following Jesus at some point in their life, but then they fall away.
 Many people say that they will do this or that, but then they do not do it.
 God is looking for someone that seeks Him every day no matter what happens.

 The Bible says in Psalms 50:23, “Whoso offereth praise glorifieth me: and to him that ordereth his conversation aright will I shew the salvation of God.”
 It is critically important to have “the salvation of God.”
 If you do not get saved, you will go to hell forever.
 Jesus is the Savior.
-Turn to Jesus, and he will give you salvation.
+Turn to Jesus, and He will give you salvation.
 But turning to Jesus involves turning away from your former path in life.
-In other words someone who genuinely turns to Jesus wants to start doing the right thing: wants to order his conversation aright.
-The word “conversation means “manner of life.”
+In other words, someone who genuinely turns to Jesus wants to start doing the right thing: wants to order his conversation aright.
+The word “conversation means “manner of life” or “the way that someone is taking in life.”
 The same thing is said in John 3:20-21 about the true motivation someone must have when they get saved by faith in Christ, “For every one that doeth evil hateth the light, neither cometh to the light, lest his deeds should be reproved.
 But he that doeth truth cometh to the light, that his deeds may be made manifest, that they are wrought in God.”
 Turn from the wrong way that leads to death, and turn to the right way that leads to life by turning to Jesus and calling upon His name for forgiveness and salvation.